Slovakia's populist prime minister shot in assassination attempt, shocking Europe before elections

 Slovakia's Parliament was adjourned until further notice.
 The major opposition parties, Progressive Slovakia and Freedom and Solidarity, canceled a planned protest against a controversial government plan to overhaul public broadcasting that they say would give the government full control of public radio and television.

-Progressive Slovakia leader Michal Simecka called on all politicians "to refrain from any expressions and steps which could contribute to further increasing the tension,” Simecka said.
+Progressive Slovakia leader Michal Simecka called on all politicians “to refrain from any expressions and steps which could contribute to further increasing the tension.”

 Czech Prime Minister Petr Fiala wished the premier a swift recovery.
 “We cannot tolerate violence, there’s no place for it in society.”